ChimPansky/42_inception/theory/docker_example_image.md

 ```
 -t means tag the image with the specified name (like an alias)

+## one important thing about images:
+they are immutable. once created it cannot be changed. you can only use an image as a template for another one (using the FROM keyword)

 ## run the container:
 ```
 > docker run -dp 127.0.0.1:4000:3000 image-name